 - The cauliflower is a must.
 If you have had roasted cauliflower before, you know exactly what I mean!
 And if you’ve never had it, please do.
 It’s amazing!

-- The beets can changed up using either red or golden.
-I preferred the golden here simply because it is less messy to work with.
+- The beets can be changed up using either red or golden.
+I preferred the golden here simply because they are less messy to work with.
 Red beets will stain the other vegetables when tossed together while cooking.
 For this reason, I opted for the golden beets.

 - Chickpeas are the perfect bean for this recipe, adding protein and texture.